eliaskosunen/scnlib/docs/pages/migration-2-0.md

 auto result = scn::scan<int>(locale, "42", "{}");
 \endcode

-\section lists List operations removed
+\section m2-lists List operations removed

 In v1, there were `scn::scan_list` and `scn::scan_list_ex`,
 that could be used to scan multiple values of the same type into a container.